October 11th, 2011

 The World Health Organization today released its long-awaited 2009 meeting report on the “Future Use of Materials for Dental Restorations” in preparation for the third of five Intergovernmental Committee deliberations that are expected to lead to the adoption of a legally binding treaty on mercury by 2013.
 Hailed by consumer groups as a “breakthrough,” the WHO report suggests, over time, the global “phase down” of amalgam.
 “When an amalgam “phase down” was proposed during the meeting, there was much support,” said MPP director Bender in a statement.
 “This report reflects this and represents the first step towards phasing out amalgam globally.”

 This entry was posted on Tuesday, October 11th, 2011 at 3:15 pm and is filed under Dental Mercury, International, Press Releases, Reports, UNEP.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.